projectsbyif/new-digital-rights/README.md

 The General Data Protection Regulation affects the way services handle our data, security and privacy.

-For the first time, we will have the right to challenge automated decision making, to correct data and even to have our data erased.
-Even everyday activities, like shopping for groceries, could change as these new rights emerge.
+We will have the right to challenge automated decision making, to correct data and even to have our data erased.
+Everyday activities, like shopping for groceries, could begin to change as they reflect these new rights.

 But this isn’t the first time something like this has happened.
-When the cookie law came into force in 2012, it didn’t give people more control over their personal data.
-It just created a new, low bar for compliance: the cookie banner.
+The cookie law didn’t give people more control over how companies tracked them online, it just created a new, low bar for compliance: the cookie banner.

-Our job as designers is to look at these new rights and think about what services and tools they open up.
-The following prototypes explore that.
-Each is a tiny, mundane illustration of what our digital futures could look like.
+Our job as designers is to look at these new rights and think about what services or tools they could enable.
+The following prototypes are tiny, mundane illustrations of what digital services could do next.